Preheat the oven to 350°. Rub a 9-inch springform pan or muffin tins with a 1/3-cup capacity with butter or spray with baking spray.

 Combine the water, sugar, cornstarch and salt in a medium-size saucepan.
 Whisk until fully blended and bring to a boil over medium-high heat.
 Whisking constantly, cook for 3 minutes.
 Turn the heat to low.

 It’s essential that you take your time when adding the cooked mixture to the eggs, otherwise they’ll curdle.
-Pour it in a gentle, steady stream, whisking vigorously the entire time.

 Remove the pot from the heat and pour the filling into the prebaked crust.